 The university is one of the UK’s leading sports universities.
 They have excellent facilities managed by the university’s Centre for Sport and Exercise.
 It includes extensive state-of-the-art gyms, a residential centre for outdoor activities, a swimming pool, widespread playing fields and a leading sports injuries clinic.

 There are more than 60 different sports clubs to choose from, and clubs cater for all ability levels.
-Sport-specific coaches currently lead eight sports: rowing, swimming, hockey, women’s fencing, archery, orienteering, men’s rugby and women’s basketball.
+Sport-specific coaches currently lead eight sporting activities: rowing, swimming, hockey, women’s fencing, archery, orienteering, men’s rugby, and women’s basketball.

-The university is ranked 18th in the top 50 universities in the 2019 QS World University Rankings.
+The university is ranked 16th in the top 50 universities in the QS World University Rankings 2022.

 Courtesy of University of Edinburgh